trizen/sidef/TUTORIAL.md

 ### GLOBAL VARIABLES

-Global variables are declared at the top-level of the current namespace.
-They can be accessed from everywhere, anytime.
-However, it's recommended to avoid them, unless there isn't a better alternative.
+Global variables are declared at the highest level of the current namespace and are accessible from any part of the code at any time.
+However, it's advisable to minimize their usage, opting for better alternatives whenever possible.

 ```ruby
 global x = 42     # sets global x to 42